Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 Bad speaker studio monitor placement

-The sound reflections can carry around the room, creating a less-than-ideal listening environment.
+Sound reflections can carry around the room, creating a less-than-ideal listening environment.
 You may notice a lack of clarity, especially when listening to high sound pressure levels.
-Vibrations from the speaker can also rumble the surface that it rests on.
-During a bass-heavy track or an ominous drone, the desk or floor may start to vibrate.
+The speaker’s vibrations can also rumble the surface on which it rests.
+The desk or floor may vibrate during a bass-heavy track or an ominous drone.

 Placing the studio monitor on a rubber mat may eliminate some of the vibrations and sound reflections.
-However, a monitor stand provides a more effective solution, as it provides a dedicated platform for the monitor.
+However, a monitor stand provides a more effective solution, providing a dedicated platform for the monitor.

 Studio monitor stands also allow you to set the monitors at the perfect height and angle.
-The monitors should be directed toward your ears (with the tweeter at ear-level), which typically requires them to be several feet off the ground.
+The monitors should be directed toward your ears (with the tweeter at ear level), typically requiring them to be several feet off the ground.

 20210621 165650